hexadivine/kali-vnc/README.md

 runkali
 ```

 `runkali` is an alias to `sudo docker exec -it kali-vnc /bin/zsh`.
-This opens CLI to execute kali-tools from host terminal.
+This provides CLI to execute kali-tools from host terminal.

+Note: Use `tmux` inside Kali CLI for multitasking.

 ### Stop Server